paroniriaa/CMPE283-VT/README.md

 ---

-### Assignment 2: Instrumentation Via Hyper-call (Add New CPUID Emulation Features in KVM)
+### Assignment 2: Instrumentation Via Hyper-call I (Add New CPUID Emulation Features in KVM)

 This assignment (A2) is to modify the CPUID emulation code in KVM to report back additional information when special CPUID leaf nodes are requested: